Why are you more buoyant in salt water?

 What is buoyancy and how does it work?

 Buoyancy is the ability for an object to float in a fluid, most commonly water.
-Whether something floats has to do with the density of the object compared to the density of the fluid.
+Whether something floats depends on the density of the object compared to the density of the fluid.

 1. Positively buoyant: The object's density is less than the density of the water it displaces.
 The object will float.